drowe67/freedv-gui/README.txt

         + shouldn't trigger sync logic, will be a problem with carriers [ ] "clip" led, encourage people to adjust gain to hit that occ when speaking [ ] Win32 record from radio time
+    [ ] Stuttering with squelch off
+        + Rpeorted by Mark VK5QI, can we repeat?

 [ ] FreeDV 700 improvements
     [ ] bpf filter after clipping to remove clicks